 Some of the important and widely popular uses of the Digital Twin technology is the design and maintenance of the power generation machinery, most commonly turbines used in power generators and jet engines.
 Architects working in the field of Internet of Things are known to create and use digital twin blueprints to optimize the time and effort put into the development of AI and IoT-based devices.

 With the help of the Digital Twin technology, the healthcare sector is already creating digital twins for patients.
-When coupled with IoT based modern-day equipment and sensors, doctors in many parts of the world are now able to record and send health and fitness updates of patients to their respective digital twins.
+When coupled with IoT-based modern-day equipment and sensors, doctors in many parts of the world are now able to record and send health and fitness updates of patients to their respective digital twins.
 In the long run, this technology will make it easier to identify and monitor public health and well-being.

 For example, General Electric (GE) has set up its first IoT and digital twin based Health Innovation Village in Helsinki, Finland.
 GE describes this healthcare startup as an incubator that helps companies in the country to create healthcare products and medicines.

 The automotive industry is not new to the concept of digital twins.
-Cars, aircrafts and other automotive engines are already equipped with telemetry sensor suites.
+Cars, aircraft and other automotive engines are already equipped with telemetry sensor suites.
 Collectively, the automotive industry can utilize the Digital Twin technology to create smart sensor suites, which can be embedded into real-time environments like traffic signals.
 The data sets obtained from this simulation can be used to propose, develop, test and validate training data based on several AI approaches.

 For example, Tata Consultancy Services (TCS) is using Artificial Intelligence and digital twins as an attempt to bridge the gap to create an innovation-rich connected future in the automotive industry.
 TCS is constantly working on creating seamless convergence of both the physical as well as the digital versions of product prototypes.
 When put into action, the company has deployed digital twins of actual vehicles on roads and traffic-prone areas to address all kinds of challenges that are common to the entire automotive industry.